K-Motives and Koszul Duality

 \end{proposition} As explained in \cite[Section 3.4]{SoeWe}, the interplay of the $t$-structure and weight structure on $\BMT(\A^n_k, \Q)$ can be seen as toy case of Koszul duality.
-So the preceding Proposition gives us a subtle first hint that $\iota$ should be related Koszul duality!
+So Proposition \ref{prop:weighttonpoint} gives a subtle first hint that $\iota$ should be related to Koszul duality!